timofeysie/heroes2/README.md

 Anyhow, it's a browser sync problem, not something I did with the forms?
 But how to try and modify that socket?
 That was for a different framework, that gem.
 And a search for browser-sync reveals nothing else in the project.
-Mabe we did break main.ts?
+Maybe we did break main.ts?

 No, it's not main.ts.
 How about AppModule?